 - Improved yield with our annual recruitment effort.

-The College will redevelop and reimagine the science and research spaces in Hobbs-Sigler, Nursing and Psychology to enhance student learning and community engagement.
+The University will redevelop and reimagine the science and research spaces in Hobbs-Sigler, Nursing and Psychology to enhance student learning and community engagement.

-As our student population becomes more and more technologically sophisticated, it is important that we meet their expectations in laboratory and research space at the College.
-Students arrive at the College with expectations that facilities will be cutting-edge, as they are in many public high schools today.
+As our student population becomes more and more technologically sophisticated, it is important that we meet their expectations in laboratory and research space at the University.
+Students arrive at the University with expectations that facilities will be cutting-edge, as they are in many public high schools today.

 Modernize and, while providing a championship level experience, enhance athletic facilities to attract, enroll, and retain exceptional student-athletes for our fans and community.